-The proposed ordinance is exempt from the California Environmental Quality Act ("CEQA") under section 15061(b)(3) because the adoption of revisions and amendments to the Purchasing Ordinance is covered by the general rule that CEQA applies only to projects which have the potential for causing a significant effect on the environment.
-Where, as here, it can be seen with certainty that there is no possibility that the activity in question may have a significant effect on the environment, the activity is not subject to CEQA.
+The California Environmental Quality Act (CEQA) Guidelines, Section 15061(b)(3) ("the general rule") states that CEQA applies only to projects that have the potential for causing a significant effect on the environment.
+No such effect is anticipated here.

 GENERAL PLAN